Stroke Volume Variation (SVV): Predicting Fluid Responsiveness in Critically Ill Patients

 – most devices need an arterial line

-Part of the issue is that clinicians are quick to forget these limitations.
+Part of the issue is that clinicians need to remember these limitations.

 Stroke Volume Variation in Patients on Low Tidal Volumes